What is IFC?

 1. Data Schema

-IFC2x Edition 3 Technical Corrigendum 1, or simply IFC2x3, describes a window like this:
+IFC2x Edition 3 Technical Corrigendum 1, or simply IFC2x3arrow-up-right, describes a window like this:

 To clarify: This is the data schema for a window class.
-The window is defined using the EXPRESS data specification language (ISO 10303-11).
+The window is defined using the EXPRESS data specification language (ISO 10303-11arrow-up-right).

 This is an abstract representation of a window object.
 I.e. this window doesn't exist in our building.